mewset/Cursor-ID/README.md

 ```

-## Too many free trial accounts used on this machine.
+Too many free trial accounts used on this machine.
 Please upgrade to pro.
 We have this limit in place to prevent abuse.
 Woops...

+Tested and working on latest 1.1.1 version of Cursor .Appimage

 Cursor ID-Changer is a privacy-focused tool for Linux that resets identifiers and cleans up residual data from the AI code editor Cursor, making your machine appear as a fresh install.